Ranking LLM-Generated Loop Invariants for Program Verification: Abstract

 \section{Abstract}

 Synthesizing inductive loop invariants is fundamental to automating program verification.
 In this work, we observe that Large Language Models (such as {\tt gpt-3.5} or {\tt gpt-4}) are capable of synthesizing loop invariants for a class of programs in a 0-shot setting, yet require several samples to generate the correct invariants.
 This can lead to a large number of calls to a program verifier to establish an invariant.
 To address this issue, we propose a {\it re-ranking} approach for the generated results of LLMs.
 We have designed a ranker that can distinguish between correct inductive invariants and incorrect attempts based on the problem definition.
 The ranker is optimized as a contrastive ranker.
 Experimental results demonstrate that this re-ranking mechanism significantly improves the ranking of correct invariants among the generated candidates, leading to a notable reduction in the number of calls to a verifier.
+The source code and the experimental data for this paper are available in \url{https://github.com/microsoft/NeuralInvariantRanker}.